dinghino/semantic-slideshow/README.md

 }

 ```
-Keep in mind that events are triggered just before the animation starts.
+Keep in mind that events are triggered just before the animation starts moving the slides.
+If there are events for the first slide (slide 0.html) they will trigger immediately after loading.

 ### hooks and event handlers